 Follow these links to learn more about the two organizations (and consider a donation):

-Beneath Our Feet: An Archeological Look at Chapel Hill’s Earliest Days
+Beneath Our Feet with Steve Davis: An Archeological Look at Chapel Hill’s Earliest Days

 In ninety minutes you will walk up one side of Franklin Street and down the other in Chapel Hill’s first historic district.
 Learn about the history of the old village and America’s first public university through the stories, impact and influence of the people that lived along the street.
 Stephen and Sandra Rich are seasoned tour guides for Preservation Chapel Hill and active volunteers around town and campus since their return in 2003.